-The Paris School of Urban Planning offers courses dedicated to research within the Master's training programme.
+The Paris School of Urban Planning offers courses (in French) dedicated to research within the Master's training programme.

-The “Research” programme is fundamentally meant to prepare students to "make science" in the interdisciplinary field of urban planning and urbanism, which means deepen their knowledge about the conceptual reflection, the theoretical challenges, the mastery of the research methods and techniques, the conduct of field studies, the presentation and optimisation of the results, in the world of research, in practice, as well as in the "civil society".
+The 'Research' programme is fundamentally meant to prepare students to "make science" in the interdisciplinary field of urban planning, urbanism and development, which means deepen their knowledge about the conceptual reflection, the theoretical challenges, the mastery of the research methods and techniques, the conduct of field studies, the presentation and optimisation of the results, in the world of research, in practice, as well as in the "civil society".

-The “Research” programme especially prepares students to start a PhD in Urbanism and Urban planning and to carry out a thesis in a laboratory working in this field.
+The 'Research' programme especially prepares students to start a PhD in Urban planning and Development and to carry out a thesis in a research unit working in this field.
 But it can also be chosen with a different professional project, for instance one about the debates and scientific methods (research or advisory offices), in applied research (CIFRE type partnerships with either public or private organisations) or in research-action (NGOs, etc.).

-Students who have validated their first year of master in urbanism or equivalent, who have a full Master or equivalent in human and social sciences, engineering sciences, architecture, including in further education situations.
+Students who have validated their first year of master in urbanism or equivalent, who have a full Master or equivalent in humanities and social sciences, engineering sciences, architecture, including in further education situations.

-On the first semester of Master 2 (3rd semester of the Master), students who are interested in the “Research” programme shall take a theoretical and methodological seminar scheduled on Thursdays from 5 to 7 pm (the weekday may vary from one year to another).
+On the first semester of Master 2 (3rd semester of the Master), students who are interested in the 'Research' programme shall take a theoretical and methodological seminar scheduled on Thursdays from 5 to 7 pm (the weekday may vary from one year to another).

-The doctorates prepared at the EUP are registered in the “City and Environment” doctoral school and the PhD will be issued by the PRES of Université Paris-Est (pôle de recherche et d'enseignement supérieur).
+The doctorates prepared at the EUP are registered in the 'City and Environment' doctoral school and the PhD will be issued by the PRES of Université Paris-Est (pôle de recherche et d'enseignement supérieur).